A phase-field version of the Faber--Krahn theorem: Formulation of the problem and the main results

-Combining the preceding two results, we deduce that every minimizer $\varphi_\eps$ of \eqref{OP} is symmetric-decreasing and exhibits the expected phase-field structure, i.e., for any $0<\delta<\tfrac 12$, the width of the annulus on which $\varphi_\eps$ attains values between $\delta$ and $1-\delta$ is of order $\eps$.
+Combining the preceding two results, we deduce that every minimizer $\varphi_\eps$ of \eqref{OP} is symmetric-decreasing and exhibits the expected phase-field structure, that is, for any $0<\delta<\tfrac 12$, the width of the annulus on which $\varphi_\eps$ attains values between $\delta$ and $1-\delta$ is of order $\eps$.
 This behavior is illustrated in Figure~\ref{fig:phase-field}.

 \FloatBarrier

 \FloatBarrier

 Now, we investigate the limit $\eps\to 0$.
 Therefore, let us fix a sequence of minimizers $(\varphi_{\eps})_{\eps>0}$ of \eqref{OP}.
 We intend to show that this sequence converges to the characteristic function of the ball centered at the origin with volume $m\abs{\Omega}$ and that this ball is a minimizer of a suitable limit cost functional (see Theorem~\ref{THM:EpsCon}).
 To this end, we recall the most important aspects from \cite{GHKK}.